-Liver and onions with crispy bacon and a rich gravy is a gloriously old fashioned meal that just begs for some buttery mashed potatoes.
+Braised liver and onions with crispy bacon and a rich gravy is a gloriously old-fashioned meal that begs for some buttery mashed potatoes.

 As a result, I am delighted to offer you what I think is one of the tastiest meals you can eat and let’s face it… One that is extremely frugal.

-I have always this meal and now I emphatically believe that if you are going to take the life of an animal use all of the beast!
+I have always loved this dish and I emphatically believe that if you are going to take the life of an animal use all of the beast!

-This recipe takes me back to my childhood, it was everywhere from school dinners to my Grans dinner table.
+Slow-cooked liver and onions in onion gravy with crispy bacon takes me back to my childhood.
+It was everywhere from school dinners to my Nans dinner table.

 For those of you who love this type of food, you really must check out my faggots and mash, pan-fried lambs liver & port onions, devilled kidneys, kaleji masala or liver curry and chicken balmoral recipes.